What Happens In A Coaching Session?

 A single coaching session, then, moves you one step closer to where you’d like to be or toward the goal you’d like to achieve.

 Request for coaching: what you’d like to achieve

 At the beginning of each session, I ask the client what they want to accomplish in the session.
 This is called a request for coaching and serves several purposes.
 It tells me what it is the client wants to accomplish in the session; it helps to focus the coaching, so our conversation doesn’t wander aimlessly, and; it supports the client in thinking critically about what’s important to them in their progress towards their goals.

-Typical requests for coaching could be: I would like coaching on how to ask for a raise; I would like to keep my temper with my direct reports; or how do I tell a co-worker not to interrupt me?
+Typical requests for coaching could be: how to ask for a raise; keeping my temper with my direct reports; or asking a co-worker not to interrupt me.

 Determining a coaching request can take several minutes—I’ve had it take the entire session—since a well-focused request will produce better results than a foggy one.
 Additionally, it often happens that a client’s initial request may not be the “true” request.
 A request of “how do I get my husband to stop mansplaining things to me,” might, on further investigation, be more powerfully stated as “how do I effectively communicate my feelings?” or “how do I stop training my husband to treat me as if I were helpless?”

 After the client has settled on their request, we review the previous week’s practices.
 Practices are actions that the client has taken since our last session.
 We design the practices to take what we’ve learned in a session and use it out in the real world.
 In essence, to put rubber to the road.
 Practices are a key part of coaching.
 If you don’t use the insights you’ve gained in your coaching sessions to change how you engage the world—you won’t make any progress towards your goals.